Self-Assessment Questions (SAQs) for Study Session 13

 Now that you have completed this study session, you can assess how well you have achieved its Learning Outcomes by answering these questions.
 Write your answers in your Study Diary and discuss them with your Tutor at the next Study Support Meeting.
 You can check your answers with the Notes on the Self-Assessment Questions at the end of this Module.

 Which of the following statements is false?
-In each case say why it is incorrect.
+In each case, explain what is incorrect.

 Summary of Study Session 13